Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • take a nitroglycerin tablet to facilitate blood flow;

-• if possible, use an oxygen mask.
+• If possible, use an oxygen mask.

-Other medical procedures are performed in a hospital under the strict supervision of resuscitators.
+Other medical procedures are performed in a hospital setting under the strict supervision of resuscitators.

 Diagnostics